 Browser Extensions, at their best, can be pretty awesome.
 They can add powerful functionality to web browsers.

 In the past if one wanted to support multiple web browsers one had to write multiple extensions.
-These days things have coalesced somewhat towards a single system called WebExtensions.
+These days things have coalesced towards a single system called WebExtensions.

-Somewhat strangely, the amount of learning material available on creating browser extensions (particularly webextensions) is somewhat limited.
-On this page I hope to collect and simplify what most of us need to know to create a webextension.
+On this page I hope to collect and simplify what most of us need to know to create a WebExtension.

 The WebExtensions API

 The WebExtensions API provides a large number of ways to hook into web browsers.
-We’ll focus only on some of the most important ones (and ones I’m most interested in) but you can find a full WebExtensions API reference on MDN.
+We’ll focus only on some of the most commonly used APIs (and the ones I’m most interested in) but you can find a full WebExtensions API reference on MDN.

 You’ll also want to take a look at the compatibility chart on MDN to see which browsers have implemented which portions of the API.

 - bookmarks – Create bookmarks, retrieve existing, edit, remove, organize, etc.